zinzloun/THM_WriteUP/README.md

     	Foreign host: 172.16.31.103, Foreign port: 37018
     	Nexthop: 172.16.31.101

 Here I made the assumption (confirmed reading other write-up), that the traffic we are interested is flowing between AS 60002 and AS 60003.
-We also know from the routing table that the traffic for the networks interfaces:
+We also know, inspecting the routing table, the related networks interfaces:
 - eth0: 172.16.2.0/24 is directed to 172.16.12.102 (AS 60002)
 - eth2: 172.16.3.0/24 is directed to 172.16.31.103 (AS 60003)

-So here we need just to add these two networks to the BGP AS 60001, the configuration of our router, with  a smaller range (725) than the current /24, so they will be set as preferred path:
+So here we need just to add these two networks to the BGP AS 60001, the configuration of our router, with  a smaller range (/25) than the current /24, so they will be set as preferred path:

     vtysh
     ...